SnowflakeAdmin/Youth-Risk-Map/README.md

 # Youth-Risk-Map
-A digital map showing the probability of child endangerment based on the 2011 census in a 100m x 100m radius.
+A digital map showing the probability of child endangerment for Germany based on the 2011 census in a 100m x 100m radius.

 The scripts for data transformation are also included in the repository.
 (Named after the respective data set.)